BAMeScience/PepGM/readme.md

 If you find PepGM helpful for your research, please cite: insert citation

 PepGM uses convolution trees.
-The code for the convolution trees was developed and is described in: [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0091507](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0091507)
+The code for the convolution trees was developed and is described in: [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0091507](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0091507)<br>
+PepGM uses a version of the belief propagatin algorithm with a graphical network architecture previously described in [https://pubs.acs.org/doi/10.1021/acs.jproteome.9b00566](https://pubs.acs.org/doi/10.1021/acs.jproteome.9b00566)

 <p align="right">(<a href="#top">back to top</a>)</p>